vmware-archive/terraforming-gcp/README.md

 ## Notes

-This repository requires at least v0.7.7 of terraform
+This repository currently requires at least v0.8.0-rc2 of terraform.
+You will need to build this from source (directions in terraform [README] (https://github.com/hashicorp/terraform/blob/v0.8.0-rc2/README.md)) and put it on your $GOPATH/bin

 You will need to have copied the ops-manager image to your GCS.